hpchud/vccjs/README.md

 This repository contains the VCC tool and service daemons.
 It is written in Node.js and shell scripts for the service hooks.

-For development, just pull in the dependencies using the Node Package Manager.
+For development, just pull in both the runtime and development dependencies using the Node Package Manager.

 ```
 npm install